frederic-perez/AmE-dictionary/data/idioms.md

 __buzz__ :two::hammer: _Buzzed the fuzz._
 __by (oneself)__
 __by a mile__ :two: By a large amount; by a lot. _We won that game by a mile!
 I think the final score was 10-1._
-__by all accounts__ :dart::three: From all the reports (that are available); according to what everyone is saying. _According to all accounts, the police were on the scene immediately._ _By all accounts, it was a very poor performance._
+__by all accounts__ :dart::four: From all the reports (that are available); according to what everyone is saying. _According to all accounts, the police were on the scene immediately._ _By all accounts, it was a very poor performance._
 __by all means__
 __by and by__
 __by and large__ :five::hammer: